This Fig with Goat Cheese Salad is a classic, beautiful, savory, and elegant dish perfect for a light lunch or a late summer salad dinner.

 Instructions

-- In a shallow salad bowl mix together the finely chopped shallot, balsamic glaze, salt, and pepper.
+- In a shallow salad bowl mix together the finely chopped shallot, balsamic glaze, mustard, salt, and pepper.
 With a whisk add the olive oil slowly while mixing to create a creamy vinaigrette.

 - Add the salad, reserve a small handful to use at the end, to the creamy vinaigrette, and gently mix well to coat the salad.